CedricsCreations95/CoinGrabGame/README.md

 # CoinGrabGame
-A simple javascript game created with the influence of marvel comics and cinematics of Guardians Of The Galaxy Part 1 mayeb before the second movie of the series. https://cedricscreations95.github.io/CoinGrabGame/Index.html
+A simple javascript game created with the influence of marvel comics and cinematics of Guardians Of The Galaxy Part 1 made before the second movie of the series. https://cedricscreations95.github.io/CoinGrabGame/Index.html